olliechick/chores/README.md

 to mark them as complete.
 Completed chores are logged in a separate "Chore Log" database.

+This uses netlify functions as a backend to communicate with Notion.

 ## 🚀 Developer Guidelines

 This guide will help you get a local copy up and running and explain the project structure.